nickyiliwang0000/h/css/css-grids.md

 ```
 ![A screenshot illustrating the auto-fill keyword and how it maintains empty extra columns](https://hychalknotes.s3.amazonaws.com/Screen%20Shot%202018-05-27%20at%202.28.52%20PM.png)

-Here, auto-fill is creating 11 tracks at the 100px size.
-Even though there is no content to fit inside the last three tracks.
+Here, `auto-fill` is creating 11 tracks at the 100px size even though there is no content to fit inside the last three tracks.
 This can be handy when you need an element to be positioned in the last grid area in the explicit grid.
 If we were to add `grid-column-end: -1;` to the 7th item, it would live at the end of the row!

 #### `auto-fit`